-When power is applied the heads are moved from the outside of media to the normal servo data zone in the following sequence:
+When power is applied the heads are moved from the inner circumference shunt zone to the normal servo data zone in the following sequence:

-- a) Micro current is fed to the VCM to press the head against the outer direction. - b) The head is loaded on the disk. - c) When the servo mark is detected the head is moved slowly toward the inner circumference at a constant speed. - d) If the head is stopped at the reference cylinder from there.
+- a) Micro current is fed to the VCM to press the head against the outer circumference. - b) The head is loaded on the disk. - c) When the servo mark is detected the head is moved slowly toward the inner circumference at a constant speed.

+d) If the head is stopped at the reference cylinder from there.
 Track following control starts.